xnorpx/blue-candle/README.md

 9. `cargo run --release -- --test` to runs self test
 10. `cargo run --release` to run server
 11. For CUDA support then do `cargo run --release --features cuda -- --test`

-Certainly!
-I'll integrate the instructions for building the test client with the previous instructions for using it, making the section more concise.

 ---